davijose40/webview_01/README.md

 <!-- name the thing -->
-# Web view to float over screen
+# Web view window float over screen

 <!-- summary -->
 This is a simple example how use Sequelize to make queries, just backend, API using RESTfull